 Last Updated Date: August 25, 2020

 This FAQ is for informational purposes only.
 It is intended to provide information on Jornaya’s approach to addressing the potential obligations imposed by the CCPA on Jornaya’s business model.
 It is not intended to provide legal or business advice to any other company or individual.
 The obligations imposed by the CCPA depend on how your company collects and uses personal information and you are solely responsible for seeking your own advice as needed for your company’s compliance needs under the CCPA or otherwise.

 1. What is the CCPA?

-The California Consumer Privacy Act (CCPA) is a comprehensive privacy law that comes into effect on January 1, 2020.
+The California Consumer Privacy Act (CCPA) is a comprehensive privacy law that went into effect on January 1, 2020.
 The law is enforced by the California Attorney General (AG), who is also tasked with issuing regulations under the CCPA.
-Enforcement can begin six months after the AG issues final regulations or on July 1, 2020, whichever is sooner.
+The AG submitted the final regulations for final approval on June 2, 2020, and enforcement is expected to begin on July 1, 2020.

 The CCPA applies across all industry sectors, imposing obligations on companies that handle personal information.
 The CCPA’s requirements include:

 - Implementing processes for individuals to access and delete their personal information